 - You notice a change in your water quality (change in water taste, color, or smell).

-- People drinking the water suffer from an illness which may be waterborne.
+- People drinking the water suffer from an illness that may be waterborne.

 - There is a flood or large storm that may have carried contaminants into your well.